Link Search Menu Expand Document

 Sinker

-A character with this Trait cannot swim in water, at all, though they can walk around at the bottom of the water.
+A character with this Trait cannot swim in water or other liquids, at all, though they can walk around at the bottom.

-If they're Aquatic, they don't risk drowning, and can move comfortably as if they were on dry land.
+If they're Adapted to the environment, they don't risk drowning, and can move comfortably as if they were on dry land.

 Otherwise, their ability to move (e.g. Athletics) is hampered, as if they were Weakened (1), and if they need to breathe they may risk drowning.